State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Hierarchical measurement of BH natal kicks

-After assigning component masses and spins, we then apply a random natal kick to each binary.
-We choose the coordinates illustrated in Fig.~\ref{fig:orbit}, such that, at the instant of the He star collapse, the binary orbits in the $x-y$ plane, with component masses lying along the $x$-axis and their relative velocities along the $y$-axis.
+Having set up a BH+He core binary with random separations, masses, and spins, we next apply a random natal kick to the secondary.
+We choose the coordinates illustrated in Fig.~\ref{fig:orbit}, such that, at the instant of the He core collapse, the binary orbits in the $x-y$ plane, with component masses lying along the $x$-axis and their relative velocities along the $y$-axis.
 Kick velocities are chosen according to Eqs.~\eqref{eq:maxwellian} or \eqref{eq:directed}.
-Given the binary's initial relative orbital velocity $\mathbf{v}_{\rm orb} = \mathbf{v}_2 - \mathbf{v}_1$ and a chosen kick velocity $\mathbf{v}_{\rm kick}$, we update the binary's semi-major axis and eccentricity using~\cite{Kalogera1996}
+Given the binary's initial relative orbital velocity $\mathbf{v}_{\rm orb} = \mathbf{v}_2 - \mathbf{v}_1$ and a chosen kick velocity $\mathbf{v}_{\rm kick}$, we update the binary's semi-major axis and eccentricity using~\citep{Kalogera1996}

 and

 where $a_i$ and $a_f$ are the binary's pre- and post-kick semi-major axes, and $v_{{\rm kick},i}$ is the $i$-th component of the kick velocity $\mathbf{v}_{\rm kick}$.
 The orbital angular momentum, previously in the $\hat{\mathbf{z}}$ direction, is now oriented along the unit vector